ScruffyTheMoose/artProject2/README.md

 - The fade of the vectors around the object

 ### How does it work?
 This code will allow you to set up a simple vector field.
 The comments go into detail as to how each component impacts the render.
+To easily replicate the basic vector field, you can just download of a copy of basicVectorField.js file.
+If you are interested in seeing/using the code for the final product, check out the vectorFieldTrack.js file.
 ```
 // array for storing vectors
 locs = [];